madila/indigo/inc/customizer-controls/readme.md

 - Added new Upsell section that allows you to provide a link in the Customizer to an external URL.
 Useful if you're selling premium themes/plugins.

 = 1.0.10 =
-- Added ability to specify Palette colours in the new Skyrocket_Alpha_Color_Control Custom Control
+- Added ability to specify Palette colours in the new Indigo_Alpha_Color_Control Custom Control

 = 1.0.9 =
-- Added new Skyrocket_Alpha_Color_Control Custom Control which uses modified WPColorPicker script
+- Added new Indigo_Alpha_Color_Control Custom Control which uses modified WPColorPicker script

 = 1.0.8 =
 - Renamed fontawesome stylsheet

 = 1.0.7 =
-- Update skyrocket_get_social_media() to store output as array rather than string to make it easier for filtering
+- Update indigo_get_social_media() to store output as array rather than string to make it easier for filtering
-- Added new filter (skyrocket_social_icons_list) for filtering social media icons list array
+- Added new filter (indigo_social_icons_list) for filtering social media icons list array
 - Added new social icons to Customizer Control (Discord, Kickstarter, Patreon, Weibo)
 - Updated FontAwesome to v5.8.2